insomniac94/School_Work/Ceasars Cipher/README.md

                 break
 ```
 # Output
-Here is some example out when using this script
+Here are some output examples when running the script:
-1.
 ![alt text](Example2.PNG)
-2.
 ![alt text](Example3.PNG)